 Dr. Grady has authored or co-authored numerous articles and papers on hypertension, cerebrovascular permeability, vascular stress, and cerebral edema.
 She is an editorial board member of the major stroke journals.
-Dr. Grady lectures and speaks on a wide range of topics, including future directions in nursing research, developments in the neurological sciences, and Federal research opportunities.
+Dr. Grady lectures and speaks on a wide range of topics, including future directions in nursing research, developments in the neurological sciences, and federal research opportunities.

 Dr. Grady has been recognized with several prestigious honors and awards for her leadership and scientific accomplishments, including the first award of the Centennial Achievement Medal from Georgetown University School of Nursing and Health Sciences, being named the inaugural Rozella M. Schlotfeld distinguished lecturer at the Frances Payne Bolton School of Nursing at Case Western Reserve University, and receiving the honorary degree of Doctor of Public Service from the University of Maryland.
 Dr. Grady was named the Excellence in Nursing Lecturer by the Council on Cardiovascular Nurses of the American Heart Association.
-In 2005, Dr. Grady received Doctor of Science, Honoris Causa degrees from the Medical University of South Carolina and Thomas Jefferson University, and Columbia University School of Nursing honored her with its prestigious Second Century Award for Excellence in Health Care.
+In 2005, Dr. Grady received Doctor of Science, Honoris Causa degrees from the Medical University of South Carolina and Thomas Jefferson University.
+Additionally, Columbia University School of Nursing honored her with its prestigious Second Century Award for Excellence in Health Care.
 In 2008, Dr. Grady received a Doctor of Science, Honoris Causa degree from the State University of New York Downstate Medical Center.
 View Image.

-In 2011, Dr. Grady was named one of the 100 Most Powerful Women in Washington by Washingtonian Magazine and received Arizona State University's College of Nursing and Health Innovation’s Discover Award, which honors those who are dedicated to improving the health of the American public and who “pursue big dreams, lead innovative changes, and achieve their goals.”
+In 2011 and 2013, Dr. Grady was named one of the 100 Most Powerful Women in Washington by Washingtonian Magazine and received Arizona State University's College of Nursing and Health Innovation’s Discover Award, which honors those who are dedicated to improving the health of the American public and who “pursue big dreams, lead innovative changes, and achieve their goals.”
 This was followed in 2012 by the University of California-Los Angeles School of Nursing’s Sterling Award, presented in recognition of “superior achievement in science and health” by those who have taken “great strides in promoting and improving health across the nation through scientific research and leadership in health communities.”

 Dr. Grady is also a past recipient of the NIH Merit Award and received the Public Health Service Superior Service Award for her exceptional leadership.